 (1) has no relationship to the crime of which the offender was convicted

-(2) related to conduct which is not in itself criminal
+(2) related to conduct that is not in itself criminal

 (3) requires or forbids conduct which is not reasonably related to future criminality…”

-If you believe that the condition of DUI probation imposed on you are not fair and are not reflective of the facts of the conviction, call us so that we can discuss with you modification of your DUI probation.
+If you believe that the conditions of DUI probation imposed on you are not fair and are not reflective of the facts of the case, call us so that we can discuss with you the modification of your DUI probation.
 Also, if you are in violation of your DUI probation, call Los Angeles DUI lawyer.
 We can help avoid a probation violation and save you from a possible jail sentence.
-Keep in mind, the new law in California allows the judges to deny expunugments when defendant were found in violation of probation.
-Call (818) 921 7744 to get a free consultation from best DUI attorney in Los Angeles.
-We are here to provide you with a quality defense at affordable price.
+Keep in mind, that the new law in California allows the judges to deny expungements, to wit, dismissal under PC 1203.4, when defendants did not complete their probation successfully.
+Call (818) 921 7744 to get a free consultation from one of the best DUI attorneys in Los Angeles.
+We are here to provide you with quality defense at an affordable price.